PORVIR-5G-Project/5G-Core-Scripts-and-Data/README.md

-# Deployments, Tests and DataSets of Free5GC and Open5GS
+# Deployments, Tests, and Datasets of Free5GC and Open5GS

 ## 1. Using the Datasets from Our Experiments: